ilsasdo/observability/README.md

 7. show slow traces
 8. show exception events
 9. show how to add custom span
-10. show how to add custom metrics
+10. show how to add custom metrics -> CloneFactoryService